 Cornwall’s mild winters allow our gardeners to be creative, and we have a wonderful collection of subtropical gardens.
 If you’ve packed your National Trust card, you’ll more than cover your membership as you explore gardens from wooded Penrose on the Lizard to the subtropical valley and maze in Helford’s Glendurgan.
 The Eden Project has taken visiting gardens to a whole new level, with its famous biomes and spectacular outdoor planting.

 It’s a tough call, but we always go for The Lost Gardens of Heligan, both for its incredible story and its proximity to The Cornwall.

 Renowned British Art

-Cornwall has attracted artists for generations, drawn by its landscapes, subjects and light.
+Cornwall has attracted artists for generations, attracted by its landscapes, subjects and light.
 Falmouth Art Gallery will take you through the history of Cornish art, and visit Penlee House Museum and Gallery in Penzance to find out about the Newlyn School.
 Tremenheere Sculpture Gardens near Penzance and the Barbara Hepworth Museum and Sculpture Garden in St Ives combine art with subtropical planting.

 If you’re interested in modern Cornish art, visit Tate St Ives.

 St Michael’s Mount, a tidal island crowned by a mostly medieval castle, is one of Cornwall’s best-known landmarks – and going there by boat or causeway is always an adventure.
 There are the twin Tudor castles of Pendennis and St Mawes (both English Heritage) guarding the entrance to Falmouth harbour.
 Restormel Castle (also EH) has beautiful grounds.

 If you just have time to visit one, Tintagel Castle has the most spectacular location – and it’s believed to be the birthplace of the legendary King Arthur!